anthonyradose/vanhalen_milestone_project/README.md

 2. Opened the project folder in Visual Studio Code (VSCode) by selecting "Open Folder" from the File menu and choosing the appropriate directory.

-3. Made any necessary changes and committed them to the Git repository using the following commands: git add . git commit -m "Added x feature to..."
+3. Made any necessary changes and committed them to the Git repository using the following commands:
+Add changes:
+`git add .`
+Commit changes:
+`git commit -m "Added x feature to..."`.
-Pushed the changes to the GitHub repository: git push origin main
+Pushed the changes to the GitHub repository:
+`git push origin main`

 4. Opened any of the HTML files (e.g., index.html, tour.html, media.html, etc.) in a web browser of my choice directly from the local project directory.